maruf0011/go-notes/README.md

     - can have pointer of struct, v = Name(2,3), p := &v
     - pointer can access member by . dot notaion p.x can be done
   - ## array
+    - ```
+       Go's arrays are values.
+An array variable denotes the entire array; it is not a pointer to the first array element (as would be the case in C).
+This means that when you assign or pass around an array value you will make a copy of its contents.
+(To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.)
+One way to think about arrays is as a sort of struct but with indexed rather than named fields: a fixed-size composite value.
+    - ``` go
+      /* A possible "gotcha"
+       As mentioned earlier, re-slicing a slice doesn't make a copy of the underlying array.
+The full array will be kept in memory until it is no longer referenced.
+Occasionally this can cause the program to hold all the data in memory when only a small piece of it is needed.

+      For example, this FindDigits function loads a file into memory and searches it for the first group of consecutive numeric digits, returning them as a new slice.
+      */
+      var digitRegexp = regexp.MustCompile("[0-9]+")

+      func FindDigits(filename string) []byte {
+          b, _ := ioutil.ReadFile(filename)
+          return digitRegexp.Find(b)
+      }
+      /*
+      This code behaves as advertised, but the returned []byte points into an array containing the entire file.
+Since the slice references the original array, as long as the slice is kept around the garbage collector can't release the array; the few useful bytes of the file keep the entire contents in memory.

+      To fix this problem one can copy the interesting data to a new slice before returning it:
+      */
+      func CopyDigits(filename string) []byte {
+          b, _ := ioutil.ReadFile(filename)
+          b = digitRegexp.Find(b)
+          c := make([]byte, len(b))
+          copy(c, b)
+          return c
+      }
+      /*
+      A more concise version of this function could be constructed by using append.
+This is left as an exercise for the reader.
+      */

     - array declaration `var name [size] type`
     - also can be done by `name := [size] type {values, values, ...}`
     - array slicing can be done `a[start: end]`